thebkv/bkv/MSR/66_Revelation_00.md

 # Revelation 01 - 09 — Mid-Book Architectural Map
 ## (Synthesis Checkpoint Using the MSR Method)

-This is not a summary.
+Minimum Sufficient Role (MSR) is a constraint-based hermaneutics method.

-This is an **architectural status report** — where the system is, what has been established, and what kind of text Revelation has revealed itself to be *under MSR discipline*.
+This document is an **architectural status report** — where the system is, what has been established, and what kind of text Revelation has revealed itself to be *under MSR discipline*.

 ---